yinhongyan/notes/docs/concept.md

 Encruption: Folder can be encrypted, shared content will be shared encrypted.
 And only subscriber who has a key can decrypt it.
 Here is only one key pairs.
 All subscribers has one key to decrupt content.

+Share: You can share whole folder or individual item with.
+Every shared item has GUID - global unique ID, cypto strong (act as a public key).

 Subscriber, can subscribe for a full folder.
 Or choose ways to subscribe:
 * recent 10 records
 * recent 30 days